SmailBestybay/countryfinder/README.md

 An example of that would be to make each card a link to a pop up page that would show more details about a particular search result.

 Description of each file in the project:
-- **app.py** is the main back end file that contains the routes, manipulates converted JSON, and passes arguments to JINJA.
+- **app.py** is the main back end file that contains the routes, manipulates JSON, and passes arguments to JINJA.
-- **helper.py** contains the function to make the API call to unogsNG database.
 - **templates** folder contains html templates.
 - **static** folder contains css folder which contains styles.css file.
 - **styles.css** is the stylesheet for the web app, mainly for card layout of the results page.
-- **requierments.txt** is flask requierments file.
+- **requirements.txt** is flask requierments file.